forhonourlx/NinjaTrader8_InteractiveBrokers_PacingDownloader/README.md

 || 1 Tick(Sec) || 30Mins, 15Mins, 5Mins, 1Min... ||

 ## NinjaTrader8 Download Module
-According to 'NinjaTrader8 - Historical Data - Load' module, users could choose:
+According to 'NinjaTrader8 - Historical Data - Load' module, users could choose the following items to download historical data:
 - Intervals: Tick / Minute / Day
 - Tick Types: Ask / Bid / Last
 - Start Date & End Date
-to download historical data.
+Unfortunately, NinjaTrader8 does not set a coldown for a too long requesting period and sometimes hit the IB violations .

 ## Continuous Download Solution
 NinjaTrader8 is a "free"(as if no live trading) trading software, which has a nice database manager & downloader(able to export database) and well-tested connection with IB Gateway.